 Heard lots of things about fostering but not sure what to believe?
 Read on as we debunk some of the most common myths surrounding foster care.

-Reality: Fostering is open to individuals from all walks of life, regardless of marital status, gender, sexual orientation, or age.
-Single people, cohabiting couples, same-sex couples, and individuals in various relationship statuses can all become foster carers as long as they meet the necessary criteria and can provide a safe, stable, and nurturing environment for children.
+Reality: Fostering is open to people from all walks of life, regardless of relationship status, gender, sexual orientation or age, as long as they meet the necessary criteria and can provide a safe, stable and nurturing home for a child.

 Myth: You need your own home to foster